Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Simulations

 \section{Simulations}

-Our work is based on detailed simulations of EAS and their radio emission.
-We first created a librariy of air shower events with their associated electric fields.
-Next, we incorporated specific antenna models to convert the electric field into voltage signals.
-Finally, we included a galactic noise model to account for environmental interference.
-By combining these elements, we generated simulated voltage data that closely matches experimental results, providing a robust foundation for reconstructing the electric field.
+This work is based on detailed simulations of EAS and their radio emission.
+We first created a library of air showers with their associated electric fields.
+Next, we incorporated specific antenna models to convert the electric fields into voltage signals.
+Finally, we included a galactic noise model to account for background in the radio signals.
+By combining these elements, we generated simulated voltage data that closely matches experimental data, providing a robust foundation for evaluating the reconstruction of the electric field.